victor-mariano-leite/aws-glue-workflow-analyzer/docs/README.md

 - **CredentialsNotFoundError**: Raised when AWS credentials are missing or incomplete.
 - **APIRequestError**: Raised when an API request to AWS services fails.
-- **ConnectionError**: Raised when a connection to AWS services cannot be established.
+- **WorkflowConnectionError**: Raised when a connection to AWS services cannot be established.

 These custom exceptions ensure that errors are clearly communicated, making it easier to diagnose and fix issues.